de-dh/CYD2-MPY-LVGL/README.md

 ### Color Mode for CYD2

-When using LVGL on CYD2, the colormode needs to be set during initialization of the display driver (thanks to Stefan Scholz for the help).
+When using LVGL on CYD2, `colormode=ili9XXX.COLOR_MODE_RGB` needs to be set during initialization of the display driver (thanks to Stefan Scholz for the help).
+If you use the normal CYD, just remove this parameter from display initialization in the `display_driver.py` file.

 ```python
 disp = ili9XXX.ili9341(clk=14, cs=15, dc=2, rst=12, power=23, miso=12, mosi=13, width = 320, height = 240,